realworldocaml/book/en/01-prologue.md

 * _Garbage collection_ for automatic memory management, now a feature of almost every modern high-level language.
-* _Higher-order functions_ that can be passed around as first-class values, and seen in Javascript or Scala.
+* _Higher-order functions_ that can be passed around as first-class values, as seen in Javascript or Scala.
 * _Static type-checking_ to reduce run-time errors, such as Java class interfaces or Objective-C methods.
 * _Generics_ to enable abstractions to be constructed across different